-- 1. Deployment of Communications Network Facilities and Communications Network Support Structures Generally - 1.1.
-Except as provided in this Article or Article 4, an Authority may not prohibit, effectively prohibit, regulate, or charge for the construction or Collocation of Communications Network Facilities and Communications Network Support Structures, whether through any Law or practice. - An Authority may require an Application process in accordance with this subsection, and Permit and/or other fees in accordance with Article 9.3.
-An Authority shall accept Applications for Permits and shall process and issue Permits subject to the following requirements, but may not directly or indirectly require an Applicant to perform services unrelated to the Communications Network Facility or Communications Network Support Structure for which approval is sought, such as in-kind contributions, except reserving Fiber, Conduit or pole space for the Authority.
-Notwithstanding the foregoing, an Applicant may offer in-kind contributions related to Communications Network Facility or Communications Network Support Structure for which approval is sought, on a reasonable and nondiscriminatory basis, including by contributing the cash value of an in-kind contribution already provided to the Authority by another party. - An Applicant may not be required to provide more information to 13. obtain a Permit than is necessary to demonstrate the Applicant's compliance with this section, nor may an Authority require an Applicant to provide more information than is necessary to demonstrate the Applicant's compliance with Applicable Codes for the placement of Communications Network Facilities in the locations identified in the Application.
+1. Deployment of Communications Network Facilities and Communications Network Support Structures Generally

+- 1.1.
+Except as provided in this Article or Article 4, an Authority may not prohibit, effectively prohibit, regulate, or charge for the construction or Collocation of Communications Network Facilities and Communications Network Support Structures, whether through any Law or practice. - 1.1.1.
+An Authority may not institute, either expressly or de facto, a moratorium on (1) filing, receiving or processing Applications or (2) issuing Permits or other approvals for a Communications Network Facility or a Communications Network Support Structure. - 1.2.
+An Authority may require an Application process in accordance with this subsection, and Permit and/or other fees in accordance with Article 9.3.
+An Authority shall accept Applications for Permits and shall process and issue Permits subject to the following requirements, but may not directly or indirectly require an Applicant to perform services unrelated to the Communications Network Facility or Communications Network Support Structure for which approval is sought, such as in-kind contributions, including but not limited to reserving Fiber, Conduit or pole space for the Authority. - 1.3.
+An Applicant may not be required to provide more information to obtain a Permit than is necessary to demonstrate the Applicant's compliance with this section, nor may an Authority require an Applicant to provide more information than is necessary to demonstrate the Applicant's compliance with Applicable Codes for the placement of Communications Network Facilities in the locations identified in the Application.
 An Authority may adopt by ordinance provisions for insurance coverage, indemnification, performance bonds, security funds, force majeure, abandonment, Authority liability, or Authority warranties.
 Such provisions must be reasonable and nondiscriminatory and set forth in writing.
-An Authority may only limit the placement of Communications Network Facilities or Communications Network Support Structures by minimum separation distances to: (a) establish reasonable and nondiscriminatory limits on the placement of new or additional facilities within specific congested segments of the public right-of-way; (b) prohibit placement of fixtures or equipment where they will interfere with any existing facility; (b) ensure no unnecessary interference with usual traffic patterns or rights or the reasonable convenience of owners of property abutting the right-of-way; and (c)
+An Authority may not limit the placement of Communications Network Facilities or Communications Network Support Structures by minimum separation distances. - 1.4.
+An Applicant's business decision on the type and location of Communications Network Facilities, Communications Network Support Structures, Utility Poles, or technology to be used, is presumed to be reasonable.
+This presumption does not apply with respect to the height of Communications Network Facilities, Communications Network Support Structures or Utility Poles.
+An Authority may consider the height of such structures in its zoning review, provided that it may not unreasonably discriminate between the Applicant and other Communications Providers.